apedrina/maven-archetypes/README.md

 ### Archetypes

-The intent of this repo is to store a bunch of maven's templates or archtypes.
+The intent of this repo is to store a bunch of maven's templates or archetypes.
 I've create and pushed some archtypes which in had used in some moment.
 But you can create your own archetype or just adapt them for your own propouse.

 ### Use